-Our Latchkey program is the only regional program designed to meet the special needs of students with disabilities ages 12-18.
-We offer age appropriate, after school activities for students from Kindergarten – 5 years old to age 18, with developmental disabilities.
+URS offers before and after school care for school-age children, 6 to 17 years.
+Our Latchkey program is the only regional program designed to meet the special needs of students with disabilities ages 12-17.
+We offer care before and after school and full-day summer camp for school-age children with disabilities.

 Monday through Friday, on regular school days, care is available before and after school from 6:30-9:00 am and 2:00-6:15 pm.
-Full day services are available when school is not in session, including parent conference days, school breaks, and throughout the summer.
+Full day services are available when school is not in session, including teacher development days, snow days, school breaks, and throughout the summer.

-Youth participate in computer skills, arts and crafts, outdoor play, reading, movie times and assistance with homework.
+Youth participate in computer skills, arts enrichment, outdoor play, reading, movie times and assistance with homework.
 Students also receive assistance with feeding, toileting and other activities of daily living.

 Summer Camp Program

-For questions about the Youth Services Department, please call (937) 233-1230 x128 or contact Tara Speidel, Youth Services Manager at URS.
+For questions about the Youth Services Department, please call (937) 853-5428 or contact Tracy Pohlabel, Youth Services Manager at URS.

-United Rehabilitation Services and Strengthening Families Ohio hosts a program for parents called the “Parent Cafe” for 8 sessions, from October 2014 to May 2015, funded by The Ohio Children’s Trust Fund.
+United Rehabilitation Services and Strengthening Families Ohio hosts a program for parents called the “Parent Cafe” for 8 sessions.
 The Parent Cafe is a group by parents, for parents!
 Ever wonder how other parents handle children with challenging behaviors?
 Just want to talk with other parents?
 Then the Parent Cafe is just for you!